WICG/pwa-url-handler/explainer.md

 We propose the following:

-1. Modify the web app manifest format to include an `app_links` member.
+1. Modify the web app manifest specification to include an `app_links` member.
-    * Gives PWAs control over which URLs to handle.
+    * Allows PWAs to handle URLs from multiple different origins.
     * Allows PWA developers to opt-in to URL handling in the same way across different platforms.

-2. A `web-app-origin-association` file format for validating out-of-scope URL associations.
+2. Specifying a `web-app-origin-association` file format for validating out-of-scope URL associations.
     * Protects content owners by letting them define which PWAs are allowed to associate with their sites.
     * Gives sites control over which URLs are allowed to be handled by each associated PWA.